Scroll Top

 Objective: Increase management effectiveness of Cozumel’s four CMPAs by 20% by 2027, in five management components of the effectiveness index, resulting in improved conservation and sustainable use of the ecosystem services on which the population depends.

-- To strengthen the surveillance, patrolling, and monitoring activities of CMPAs, the following items were acquired: one truck, one all-terrain vehicle (ATV), one water pump, seven bicycles with protective gear, ten binoculars, one telescope, and two computers.
+• The project expanded surveillance and monitoring capacity across the Coastal Marine Protected Areas (CMPAs) by acquiring a truck, an all-terrain vehicle (ATV), a water pump, seven bicycles with protective gear, ten binoculars, a telescope, and two computers.

 Photo: MAR Fund